vwb/aperture/README.md

 - [ ] create `Collection` model
 - build out API, Flux loop, and components for:
   - [ ] Collection CRUD
-  - [ ] adding photos requires a notebook
-  - [ ] moving notes to a different notebook
+  - [ ] moving photos to a different collection
-  - [ ] viewing notes by notebook
+  - [ ] viewing photos by collection
 - Use CSS to style new views